evaxwu/Air-Quality-Shiny-App/write-up/Writeup.md

 etc. values if they want to check on the data containing the typed value only.

+The 6th tab contains a brief intro of our project and our app, so that users can better navigate it.

 # Code & Visualizations

 The shiny app can be accessed using [this